JanHerca/urantiapedia/output/wikijs/en/article/David_Glass/Reflective_Meditation_on_Cosmic_Meanings.md

 Final meanings and ultimate purposes — the will of God — are known in their entirety probably only by the Eternal Son and the Infinite Spirit.
 But the step-by-step purposes of time disclose the deepening _meanings_ of the progress of the present toward the future, revealed in finite increments which mortals can comprehend and take.
 Some of these time purposes are: teamwork, scientific discovery, loving God and one's fellows, service, and the effort to transcend the finite and to transform one's personality.

 The prior and eternal purpose of the Father is initially a thought and the progressive comprehension of the Father's thoughts reveals that the master universe is a _concept_ within his mind.
-A Mighty Messenger writes, “There is _in the mind of God_ a plan which embraces every creature of all his vast domains, and this plan is an eternal _purpose_ of boundless opportunity, unlimited progress, and endless life,” ([UB 32:5.7](/en/The_Urantia_Book/32#p5_7), italics mine)
+A Mighty Messenger writes, “There is _in the mind of God_ a plan which embraces every creature of all his vast domains, and this plan is an eternal _purpose_ of boundless opportunity, unlimited progress, and endless life,” (<a id="a76_415"></a>[UB 32:5.7](/en/The_Urantia_Book/32#p5_7), italics mine)

 In such a universe, the _evolution of meanings_ and of language is progressively becoming relevant to higher and higher verbal significance and valuable concepts and vocabulary, such as the revelators provide, eg., Divinington, morontia, absonity, etc.